-Currently, one of the main reasons for the lack of reporting of these indicators is limited national capacity to produce and effectively communicate gender statistics.
+One of the main reasons for the lack of reporting of these indicators is limited national capacity to produce and effectively communicate gender statistics.
 In fact, only 13% of countries have budgets dedicated to gender statistics.
-Further, donor commitments to statistics do not necessarily address gender issues.
-According to the 2018 PARIS21 PRESS report, only 10% of the statistical projects reviewed contained activities related to gender statistics, and these activities represented approximately only 3% of the total budgets of all projects reported.

 The collaboration focuses on four main activities:

 - Improving co-ordination and planning for gender statistics through the development of an assessment framework and tools to identify reasons for gender statistics gaps relating to the capacity of national statistical systems.
 This assessment is meant to provide input for the mainstreaming of the gender perspective in national strategies for the development of statistics (NSDS).
-PARIS21 has developed a framework document for assessing the capacity of national statistical systems to produce quality gender statistics that meet users’ needs (to be published in July 2019).
-The assessment is currently being piloted in the Dominican Republic and Maldives.
-Work is underway to launch assessments in Senegal, Egypt and the Kyrgyz Republic.
+PARIS21 has developed a framework document for assessing the capacity of national statistical systems to produce quality gender statistics that meet users’ needs.

 - Reporting the use of gender-specific data: currently, PARIS21 is building a methodological base for conducting text analysis methodology in the use of gender-specific data in newspapers, national development plans (NDPs) and select policy documents to measure citizen’s use and actual policy uses.

-- Reporting of financial resources for gender statistics through a special issue of the 2018 Partner Report on Support to Statistics (PRESS).
-The report presents data on technical and financial support to statistical development worldwide and thus is a valuable tool for collaboration between donors and recipient countries.
-Starting with the 2018 edition, the PRESS report includes a section on support to gender statistics.
+- Reporting of financial resources for gender statistics through the Partner Report on Support to Statistics (PRESS).
+The report presents data on technical and financial support to statistical development worldwide, and thus is a valuable tool for collaboration between donors and recipient countries.
+The PRESS report has included a section dedicated to support to gender statistics since its 2018 edition.